When chronic pain meets chronic loneliness

 Toddler with hands on his head

 According to Statistics Canada, one in five people will experience chronic pain in their lifetime, representing 7.6 million people in Canada.
 Yet people living with chronic pain generally face disbelief and their pain experiences may be invalidated by those around them, resulting in stigmatization.
-And research conducted by Professor Paula Forgeron, of the School of Nursing at the University of Ottawa, has demonstrated that children and adolescents living with chronic pain often deal with an added challenge in that these negative social experiences occur during periods of major social and emotional development.
+A research conducted by Professor Paula Forgeron, of the School of Nursing at the University of Ottawa, has demonstrated that children and adolescents living with chronic pain often deal with an added challenge in that these negative social experiences occur during periods of major social and emotional development.

 Believing children’s pain